ondraczsk/ItemCasePE-PHP7/README.md

-Readme by Flauxes and ondraczsk
+Readme by Flaxues and ondraczsk